richardwilkes/rpgtools/README.md

 Rolls dice for standard dice notation used in roleplaying games.

 ## names
-A very simple name generator based on the 2000 US Census data and the Social Security Administration's baby name data.
+A random name generator.
+The **namer** sub-package provides generators for male, female, and last names based on the 2000 US Census data and the Social Security Administration's baby name data.
+The **codegen** sub-package allows you to generate code for new generators.